okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

-For information how to set-up your application to use this flow, see [Implement the Authorization Code Flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce).
+For information how to set up your application to use this flow, see [Implement the Authorization Code Flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce).

 ### Implicit Flow

-The Implicit Flow, like the Authorization Code Flow, is intended for applications where the confidentiality of the Client Secret cannot be guaranteed.
-Because the client does not have the Client Secret, it cannot make a request to the `/token` endpoint, and instead receives the access token directly from the `/authorize` endpoint.
+The Implicit Flow is intended for applications where the confidentiality of the client secret cannot be guaranteed.
+Because the client does not have the client secret, it cannot make a request to the `/token` endpoint, and instead receives the access token directly from the `/authorize` endpoint.
 We recommend it for use with Single Page Applications (SPA), since the the client must be capable of interacting with the resource owner's user-agent and capable of receiving incoming requests (via redirection) from the authorization server.

-> NOTE: The Implicit Flow does not support refresh tokens.
+> NOTE: Because it is intended for less-trusted clients, the Implicit Flow does not support refresh tokens.

 {% img oauth_implicit_flow.png alt:"Implicit Flow" width:"800px" %}